Rshokar/trucking-app/README.md

 #### 1.Running API Test

 1. Open Command Prompt
-2. Type: `cd trucking-app`
+2. `cd` into the folder where the code is stored.
 3. Type: `cd trucking-app-flask`
 4. Type: `.venv\Scripts\activate`
+   - on Mac: `source .venv/Scripts/activate`
-5. (.venv) should appear on the left side command line line.
+5. (.venv) should appear on the left side command line.
-6. Type: `pip install -r requirements.txt`
+6. Type: `pip3 install -r requirements.txt`
+   - You should have python 3+ installed
 7. packages should be installed
 8. Type: `cd tests`
 9. Type: `pytest`